We are supported by commissions earned for purchases made through the links in our articles. Learn more.

 When your dog is diagnosed with pancreatitis, your veterinarian will provide you with information on how to keep your dog comfortable.
 Here are a few of the steps that you can take to keep your pup comfortable while they recover.

-• Vomiting is a common symptom of pancreatitis, so it’s important that they get medicine to stop the vomiting as well as restore their electrolytes.
+• Vomiting is a common symptom of pancreatitis, so it’s important that they get medicine to stop this and restore their electrolytes.
 Your veterinarian can give you a prescription for the right pain and anti-nausea medications for your dog and may issue an oral rehydration solution.

 • Muscle tightness is also a symptom that dogs with pancreatitis can suffer from.
 If you have a chiropractor that treats dogs, he will be able to reduce the pain your dog is feeling and make him more comfortable.
 However, this isn’t something we would do during a pancreatitis flare-up, as your dog would be in too much pain to tolerate it.
 Wait until the flare-up has subsided so your dog can be as comfortable as possible during the treatment.

-• Your veterinarian will probably prescribe a specific low fat diet for your pup as a part of his treatment.
-Make sure you stick to the diet and don’t feed your pup any human food.
-Avoiding a high fat diet will help to ensure that your dog stays healthy since diets that contain a lot of fatty foods are typically what cause pancreatitis in dogs.
-Some pet food delivery services offer customized meals, but you can also make a homemade diet that fits into the diet plan your vet suggests.
+• Since fatty foods are some of the most common causes of pancreatitis in dogs, your veterinarian will probably prescribe a specific low-fat diet for your pup as a part of his treatment.
+Make sure your dog eats only low-fat foods and doesn’t eat any human food.
+Avoiding high-fat dog food and a generally high-fat diet will help to ensure that your dog stays healthy.
+Some pet food delivery services offer customized meals, but you can also make a homemade diet that fits into the program your vet suggests.
+Making your own dog food will put you in control over what goes into your dog’s body.

-*Some vets are now feeding their patients with pancreatitis even in the first few days.
+*Some vets advise feeding dogs with pancreatitis in the first few days.
 There is a theory that this may help improve recovery times.
-Always follow the veterinary advice you were given before following any outside advice.
+Always follow the veterinary advice you were given before any outside advice.

 Best Dog Food for a Dog with Pancreatitis

-Pancreatitis has a tendency to flare up frequently, so it is important that you monitor your dog’s recovery and symptoms once they have received a diagnosis.
+Pancreatitis has a tendency to flare up frequently, so it is important that you monitor your dog’s recovery and symptoms.
 One major part of this is making sure that your dog has a proper diet for reducing their symptoms.

-Although you may not be able to entirely prevent a recurrence, it’s important to take charge of your pup’s diet and make sure that they are eating the best food in order to reduce the risk.
-Here are some diet guidelines that you can follow for a dog that has pancreatitis.
+Although you may not be able to entirely prevent a recurrence, it’s important to take charge of your dog’s diet and make sure that they are eating the best food in order to reduce the risk.
+Here are some of my diet guidelines you can follow for a dog that has pancreatitis.

 • Give your pup low fat foods.
 You should learn how to properly check the label on the dog food that you are feeding your pup.
-Make sure to check that the food has no more than 10 percent fat and see if the food was designed for dogs with pancreatitis or who need help managing their weight.
+Make sure to check that the food has no more than 10 percent fat and see if it is designed for dogs with pancreatitis or who need help managing their weight.
 Make sure to check these facts with store-bought food as well as with companies that deliver fresh dog food to your doorstep.

-• Make sure that your dog has the pain medications they need so their recovery process can be as painless as possible.
-Having your dog take their pain medication with their food can help reduce the discomfort and pain that can come with a pancreatitis episode so make sure you talk to your veterinarian about getting the best possible medication for your furry friend.
-You should ask for veterinary advice about whether getting your dog anti-nausea medication would be a good idea to help with the recovery process.
+• Make sure to give your dog pain medication religiously.
+They need this so their recovery process can be as painless as possible.
+Having your dog take their pain medications with their food can help reduce the discomfort and pain that can come with a pancreatitis episode.
+You should also ask for veterinary advice about getting anti-nausea medication.
+Depending on the case, some vets might prescribe intravenous fluid therapy.

 • You can also improve your dog’s health by giving him supplements.
-Ask your veterinarian about supplements he would recommend that will reduce inflammation as well as improve your dog’s overall health.
+Ask your veterinarian about supplements to reduce inflammation as well as improve your dog’s overall health.

 FAQs